So you can have a safe and enjoyable time when visiting either the Albury or Lavington CBD areas, we have made these areas Alcohol Free Zones.

 What does this mean?

-It is illegal to drink alcohol within a Alcohol Prohibited Area at any time (24 hours a day, 7 days a week) or during the designated times displayed on signs in the area.
+It is illegal to drink alcohol within an Alcohol Prohibited Area at any time (24 hours a day, 7 days a week) or during the designated times displayed on signs in the area.
 The same penalties apply for both Alcohol Free Zones and Alcohol Prohibited Areas.

 Where are these areas?

-• QEII Square
+- QEII Square - ongoing

 What is the difference between Alcohol Free Zones and Alcohol Prohibited Areas?